enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/modular-scales.md

 <doc-callout level="info">

 For **type scales**, the `steps` option indicates the base step plus the number of positive steps to be generated.
 For example, 6 steps would produce 1 base step plus 5 positive steps. **Two negative steps will also be generated**, for setting type at sub-body copy sizes.
+Additional negative steps are not generated as this would result in illegible font sizes.

 </doc-callout>